Do you have a question about red light therapy (RLT), photobiomodulation (PBM) or low-level laser therapy (LLLT)? (They are all the same thing.)

 2) we can reduce the heat and thereby provide higher concentrations that reach deeper cells (the Sun is limited to about 1/2 to 1 inch of depth like most LED and laser units),

 3) in the future an inexpensive device will be made that is specifically tuned to the cytochrome c oxidase (CCO) set of proteins, having a specific sequence of pulse times of specific wavelengths and pauses, forcing CCO through each step of its pumping action with minimal heat and maximum depth.

-No. A Seasonal Affective Disorder (SAD) light is intended to help you overcome lack of sunlight.
-SAD lights should provide full spectrum light - ideally mimicking the light emitted by the sun.
+No. A light to improve seasonal affective disorder (SAD) is intended to help you overcome the lack of sunlight.
+SAD therapy lights should provide full-spectrum light—ideally mimicking the light emitted by the sun.

 For more on SAD lights please read What You Need To Know About Seasonal Affective Disorder (SAD) Lights